Hubble Space Telescope (HST) Treasury Program: M31-6D survey

 first student-led paper from our group: radial distribution of satellite galaxies

-Frontera supercomputer: 106 million core-hour allocation
+Frontera supercomputer allocation: 106 million core-hours

 The National Science Foundation (NSF) has awarded our FIRE collaboration an allocation of 106 million core-hours on the Texas Advanced Computing Center‘s new Frontera Supercomputer, which debuted as 5th most powerful supercomputer in the world.
 With this allocation, we plan to push forward on a range of large simulation projects, including our FIREbox large-volume simulation and a suite of simulations including alternative dark matter models.
-Congratulations to the whole FIRE collaboration!
+Congratulations to the FIRE collaboration!

-synthetic Gaia surveys of the Latte simulations
+Ananke: synthetic Gaia surveys

 synthetic Gaia DR2-like surveys from the Latte suite of FIRE-2 cosmological simulations of Milky Way-mass galaxies

 Congratulations to Robyn Sanderson for leading this ambitious effort, including developing our new Ananke framework for generating synthetic surveys from baryonic simulations.
-Thanks to Kacper Kowalik and Matt Turk for tremendous help in hosting this data via the awesome .
+Thanks to Kacper Kowalik and Matt Turk for help hosting this data via the awesome .